 …and the Story Bridge

-A few days later I cruised by car down the coast on a short trip to Surfers Paradise calling in at the Coast Map Shop (to replenish our map stocks) and then onto meet up with Kirsty Wilson who produces the TravelTipsPlus website.
+A few days later I cruised by car down the coast on the short trip to Surfers Paradise calling in at the Coast Map Shop (to replenish our map stocks) and to meet up with Kirsty Wilson, from Interim Business Solutions.

-We met at the Marina Mirage, one of the few places on the east coast you can watch the sunset over water!
+We met at the Marina Mirage, one of the few places on the east coast where you can watch the sun set over the water – behind boats!

 Many people travel to new places to experience change, so I find artist Andy Goldsworthy‘s comment an interesting thought ~